omeka/classic-enduser/docs/Admin/Settings/Element_Sets.md

 ![Admin top nav with an arrow pointing to Settings and then to Element Sets](../../doc_files/Elementsetnav.png)

-To manage your Element sets in Omeka, select "Settings" in the top navigation bar.
+To manage your element sets in Omeka, select "Settings" in the top navigation bar.
 In the "Settings" screen, choose the "Element Sets" tab.

 You will see a table with all the element sets on your Omeka Classic installation.
 Each row of the table will show the Name and Description for the element set.
 To edit an element set, click the "Edit" button under the element set name.
 To delete an element set, click the "Delete" button (note that you cannot delete the Dublin Core element set).